airm-ccb/airm-user-manual-1.3.0-testing/docs/strategic_docs/change_management_handbook.md

 # AIRM Change Management Handbook

-The evolution of the AIRM involves the processing of change requests from stakeholder communities.
-This requires effective and transparent change management to plan, coordinate with the relevant stakeholder communities, and integrate changes into the AIRM.
+The evolution of the `AIRM` involves the processing of change requests from stakeholder communities.
+This requires effective and transparent change management to plan, coordinate with the relevant stakeholder communities, and integrate changes into the `AIRM`.

-The AIRM Change Management Handbook describes the change management procedures that are used to manage the evolution of the AIRM, with due consideration of the requirements and views of the related stakeholder communities.
+The `AIRM Change Management Handbook` describes the change management procedures that are used to manage the evolution of the `AIRM`, with due consideration of the requirements and views of the related stakeholder communities.

 Also AIRM change management can be subjected to change, hence this document includes the procedures for those changes.